 - 1. The Supersport classes will consist of: (see Section P for further clarification)

 - a.
 600 Supersport

 - b.
 650 Supersport Twins

 - c.
 750 Supersport

 - d.
 Open Supersport

 - e.
-250 Ninja Cup
+250 Cup

 - 2. The Superbike classes will consist of: (see Section Q for further clarification)

 - a.
 Lightweight Superbike

 - b.
 600 TFS

 - c.
 600 Superbike

 - d.
 750 Superbike

 - e.
 Open Superbike

+- f.
+Clubman Qualifier:

+- I. 600cc to 750cc inline fours

+- II.
+748cc to 848cc water cooled twins

+- III.
+Up to 1200cc air cooled twins

+- IV.
+675cc plus triples

+- V. Racers: Expert only

+- VI.
+Rider is disqualified if he completes one or more lap in the race below (1) 1:32 at Pacific Raceways, (2) 1:49 at The Ridge.

+- VII.
+Points count only toward this class and not season championship.

+- VIII.
+Lap time requirements may be adjusted by the referee and race director at any time during the season.

-- The Formula / Grand Prix classes will consist of: (see Section R for further clarification)
+- 3. The Formula / Grand Prix classes will consist of: (see Section R for further clarification)

 - a.
 Formula Ultra

 - b.
 Open Single

 - c.
 Middleweight Grand Prix Twins

 - d.
 Open Grand Prix Twins

 - e.
 125 Grand Prix

 - f.
 250 Grand Prix

 - g.
 Formula Thunder

 - h.
 Lightweight Early Grand Prix

 - i.
 Heavyweight Early Grand Prix

 - 4. The Novice Class

 - a.
 The primary purpose of this class is to allow the beginning racer to gain confidence and experience under racing conditions.
 Motorcycles entered in the novice class are subject to the same equipment requirements as all other classes (see sections C and E).

 - b.
 Novice competitors who have machinery that complies with 125GP, Open Single, Vintage, 650 Supersport Twins, Lightweight Superbike, 250 Ninja Cup, or Ultra Lightweight Sportsman regulations are allowed to run in up to two of those classes in lieu of the novice class.
 All others shall compete in the novice class only.
 Novice competitors may only compete on one machine per day.
 Exceptions must be approved in advance by the WMRRA Referee and/or Race Director.

 - c.
 Novice competitors that are riding slower machines, or are relatively "slow" riders may be directed by the Referee to ride with another appropriate class.

 - d.
 See section B-14 for graduation requirements.

 - 5. The Vintage classes will consist of: (see Section T for further clarification)

 - a.
 Lightweight Classic Superbike

 - b.
 Open Classic Superbike

 - c.
 160 Vintage

 - d.
 250 Vintage

 - e.
 500 Vintage

 - f.
 750 Vintage

-- 6. Money classes for 2012 are:
+- 6. Money Classes for 2013

-- a.
-Lightweight Superbike

-- b.
-600 Superbike

-- c.
-Formula Ultra